darnocer/blog/content/blog/nothing-more.md

 ---

 I blew a spider off of the table today
-It's my table
+She startled me
 and I didn't want her there

 So I blew her off
 with my breath
 like a gust of wind
-and she fell onto the ground
+and she dropped onto the ground

-I didn't mean to
+I didn't intend
-disrupt this creature's day
+to harm this creature
 She didn't know
 after all
 it was my table